 Health Promotion Clinics

-Asthma - Patients with asthma are encouraged to attend for regular checks on treatment and symptoms, and advice on how to manage their asthma.
-Consultations are available by appointment.
+Asthma/COPD - Patients with asthma and COPD are encouraged to attend for regular checks on treatment and symptoms, and advice on how to manage their condition.
+Consultations are available by appointment only.

 Cervical Smear Tests